-Debbie Abrahams is the Member of Parliament for Oldham East and Saddleworth and Shadow Secretary of State for Work and Pensions.
-She has represented the constituency since her by-election victory in January 2011 and increased her majority in the 2015 General Election to 6,002.
+Debbie Abrahams is currently the Parliamentary candidate for Oldham East and Saddleworth for the General Election, taking place on 8th June 2017 and the Shadow Secretary of State for Work and Pensions.
+She was the Member of Parliament for Oldham East and Saddleworth since her by-election victory in January 2011 and increased her majority in the 2015 General Election to 6,002.

 She was Chair of the Parliamentary Labour Party’s Health Committee leading an inquiry which reviewed the effectiveness of international health systems in improving quality and equity, which contributed to Labour health policy.